ZhengguoTan/publ_DeepDWI/ismrm/main.md

 ## SYNOPSIS & IMPACT

-**Motivation:** The lack of fully-sampled data hinders the use of advanced deep learning techniques for diffusion-weighted imaging (DWI).
+**Motivation:** The lack of fully-sampled data hinders the developments of advanced deep learning techniques for diffusion-weighted imaging (DWI).

-**Goal:** To develop an efficient self-supervised algorithm unrolling technique for 0.7 mm isotropic resolution DWI.
+**Goal:** To develop an efficient self-supervised algorithm unrolling technique for high-resolution DWI.

 **Approach:** We unroll the alternating direction method of multipliers (ADMM) to perform scan-specific self-supervised learning for deep DWI reconstruction.